riskiilyas/Pix2Pix-RGBT/README.md

 # RGB-Thermal Image Translation using Pix2Pix

 This project implements a Pix2Pix GAN model for translating between RGB and thermal images.
 The model can be trained to translate RGB images to thermal images (rgb2thermal) or thermal images to RGB images (thermal2rgb).
+It also features a REST API server for integrating with other applications.

 ## Download the Pre-trained Model